deanebarker/episerver-dynamic-templates/README.md

 EDT works on two underlying architectural principles.

 **"Pass-Through" Blocks:** The "element" blocks operate on the principle of "passing-through" content properties from the rendering page, which means they show things from the page on which they are currently being displayed.
 You could embed the same `HeadingElementBlock` on two different pages, and it would display different things, because at its default, it just "passes-through" the `Name` of the page on which it's being displayed.
+Put another way, the "content" of the block is a _command_ which effective tells the block to retrieve and display a property from the rendering page.
 These blocks extend from `TemplateElementBaseBlock` which provides utility methods to find data from the rendering page.

 **Delegation of the Template Property:** The template property that you add in step 6 above will "delegate" its value if it has no value of its own.
 If there are no blocks in it (or if it's `null`), that property will go looking for a `TemplateBlock` named for the page type in the "Templates" folder.
 If it finds one, the property will return the `Elements` property from that block as its own value.
 So, every page that doesn't provide a value for their template property will "fallback" to central template, which is the entire point of templating.